HarryRandall/obsidian/FINM2002/Week 1/Tutorial 1 Questions.md

 A cattle farmer expects to have $120,000$ of live cattle to sell in three months.
 The live-cattle futures contract on the Chicago Mercantile Exchange is for the delivery of $40,000$ of cattle.

 - How can the farmer use the contract for hedging?
+$\frac{120000}{40000}$ = 3 contracts
 - From the farmer’s viewpoint, what are the pros and cons of hedging?
+They are obliged to provide 3 contracts of $40,000$ cattle, so if they don't have all of the live cattle, they will have to buy cattle on their own accord to meet the contract.
 ---
 ### Question $4$ (2.10)
 Explain how margins protect investors against the possibility of default.